 Do you live with ringing, rushing, or buzzing in your ears?
 You are experiencing tinnitus, a condition characterized by an awareness of a sound not caused by an external noise.
 Although tinnitus will not trigger hearing loss, its presence may negatively affect your daily routine, your relationships, your career, and your ability to relax and enjoy life.
 Whether it lingers in the background or dominates your sense of hearing, tinnitus can disrupt your day and leave you feeling frustrated and exhausted.
 For help, contact the doctors of audiology at our Highlands Ranch location.
-We can evaluate the severity of your tinnitus, search for the cause, and recommend a personalized solution to treat your unique symptoms.
+We can evaluate the severity of your tinnitus and recommend a personalized solution to treat your unique symptoms.

 - Widex Zen Tinnitus Treatment